Amnicon Falls State Park

 Amnicon Falls State Park is a state park of Wisconsin, United States.
 The 828 acre park is located in South Range, Wisconsin, southeast of the city of Superior.
 It features a series of waterfalls on the Amnicon River as it flows around a small island and under a historic covered bridge.

+The park was founded as Bardon Park in 1932.
+It expanded in size through land purchases by the Town of Amnicon in the 1950s.
+The park was transferred to the State of Wisconsin in 1961 and 1965 by Douglas County and the Town of Amnicon, respectively, with the state eventually expanding the size of the park by another 138 acre.

 Activities and amenities

 The falls are divided into Upper and Lower Falls areas, and swimming is allowed at both.

 The park's 1.8 mi of trails include paths along both banks of the river and a snowshoeing trail into remoter park areas.

 The park has 36 campsites, two walk-in and one accessible to persons with disabilities.